Mark Bloch (artist): Graphic Design

 Since 1978, Bloch has worked in various jobs related to the graphic design industry.
-From 1978-1990 he created slide shows for corporate clients in the audio-visual industry.
+From 1978 to 1990 he created slide shows for corporate clients in the audio-visual industry.
 Through the 1990s and into the new millennium, he worked at various publications including Rolling Stone and CosmoGirl and participated in early cyberspace efforts for The New York Times, and ABCNews.
 Bloch helped create "Themes of the Times," among the earliest New Media projects at The New York Times and Bloch worked creating interactive maps and graphics for ABCNews.com at a time when it was jointly owned and operated by Paul Allen's Starwave and Internet news was still being invented.
 Bloch also wrote several articles for ABCNews.com and other Starwave-owned sites including features on art, music and animation.

 Mail Art and Pre-Digital Networking

 Since 1980, Bloch has published Panmag, his mail art-related zine which documented much of the activity of the New York mail art scene in the 1980s and beyond including the visits of various mail artists to New York, his travel in Europe and opinions about the goings on in the fringes of the art world.
 Bloch's writings on Fluxus, performance, communication, Conceptual art, mail art and contemporary art are referred to on mail art-related blogs.
 In 1984, Bloch published details of his mail art practice in "The P.A.N.
 Project" in the "Mail Art Then and Now" issue of the "Franklin Furnace Flue," edited by Dr. Ronny Cohen.

-Later, in an "Open Letter to the Network," Bloch offered a "critique of mail artists’ relations with the existing gallery system, attempting to distinguish 'the differences... between mail art and certified art.'
+Later, in an "Open Letter to the Network," in Art Papers magazine, Bloch offered a "critique of mail artists’ relations with the existing gallery system, attempting to distinguish 'the differences... between mail art and certified art.'
 While calling on mail artists to 'ask the difficult questions' and 'digress from the backslapping that is so prevalent in mail art,' Bloch's proposals are limited to an exhortation to 'pursue a more rigorous dialogue than exists right now.'
 Bloch asserts that 'we concentrate on content rather than appearance.'"

 In "Offener brief an jeden im netzwerk" (Open Letter to everyone in the Network) Bloch and visiting mail artist H. R. Fricker of Trogen, Switzerland created a six-point manifesto in English and German that highlighted the importance of person to person correspondence in the mail art network, as opposed to mail art shows, which were increasing in popularity at that time.
 This focus on the "communicative processes arising from the exchanges between... artists" was shared by Bloch and Fricker and many of the other mail artists who entered the fray in the late 70s and early 80s.